lazarosgogos/KMeans-outlier-detection/README.md

 ## Further Information

 The interested reader can find a presentation file in the root folder of the current repository.
-The authors were selected by the Course Professor to hold an in-class presentation for their work, among 20 teams.
+The authors were selected by the course Professor [Anastasios Gounaris](https://datalab-old.csd.auth.gr/~gounaris/) to hold an in-class presentation of their work, among 20 teams.